dtsn/jungleskipper/_posts/2019-02-18-mystic-manor-and-sea.markdown

 Hong Kong Disneyland was missing an attraction variant that, at that time, existed in every Disney Park - The Haunted Mansion.

-> "There weren’t that many dark rides in the park, so we felt that a Haunted Mansion-type experience was the right thing" _- Robert Coltin, talking about Mystic Manor in ‘The Haunted Mansion - Imagineering a Disney Classic’_
+> "There weren’t that many dark rides in the park, so we felt that a Haunted Mansion-type experience was the right thing" _- Robert Coltin, talking about Mystic Manor in ‘The Haunted Mansion - Imagineering a Disney Classic' - [Amazon UK](https://amzn.to/2E4GU5K)_

 The Haunted Mansion was pencilled in for the expansion.
 However, a direct lift wouldn’t have suited the Chinese market.
 The Chinese audience doesn’t view ghosts, or spirits in the same way as the western culture.
 They believe the spirits of the dead should be honoured and respected, which made the Haunted Mansion in its current form a difficult sell.